TheAnonymousCrusher/UJA-OS-Web/README.md

 # UJA-OS: A Simple, Efficient Operating System for Schools

-Welcome to the official repository of **UJA-OS**, an operating system designed to make technology in schools easier, faster, and more efficient.
+Welcome to the official repository of **UJA-OS**'s website, an operating system designed to make technology in schools easier, faster, and more efficient.
 Our goal is to help both students and teachers improve their learning and teaching experience using low-end devices like smart boards and computers.

 ## Why UJA-OS?